bod-endava/e-toast-ds/README.md

 ## Things to keep in mind

-- React package is not ready.
-It is currently only used for development of the css package.
+- React package was moved to a different [repo](https://github.com/Jkierem/e-toast-react)
 - Local symlink is suggested for development
-- Prefer the use of root scripts instead of package scripts

 ## On boarding for devs